Dcargle1020/AI-Generated-Resume-Website/resume.md

 ## SUMMARY

-Entry-Level DevOps Engineer with a strong foundation in cloud technologies, automation, and Linux-based system reliability.
-Transitioning from a healthcare background into tech, bringing excellent communication, problem-solving, and adaptability skills.
-Hands-on experience with AWS fundamentals, scripting, CI/CD workflows, and deploying infrastructure using modern DevOps tools.
-Actively building real-world cloud projects and pursuing AWS certifications to accelerate growth in cloud engineering.
-Motivated self-learner with a collaborative mindset and a commitment to contributing to high-performing engineering teams.
+Entry-level DevOps Engineer transitioning from  healthcare with a passion for automation, cloud technologies, and system reliability.
+Skilled in scripting, cloud fundamentals, and deploying infrastructure using modern DevOps tools.
+Currently building hands-on projects and pursuing AWS certifications to accelerate a career in cloud engineering.
+Strong communicator and self-learner with a desire to contribute to high-performing technical teams.

 ---